jefazo2k5/450-g3-bigsur-opencore/README.md

 # 450-g3-bigsur-opencore
 Opencore 0.7.0 configuration working ,

--Added drivers for Intel wifi 3165 working airport native.(really stable).
+-Added drivers for Intel wifi 3165 working airport native.(really stable)

--DSDT,ACPI patches.
+-DSDT,ACPI patches

 -Boot speed improved.

 -Sound working.

 -Pci hardware defined.(more "as MAC").

 -IMPORTANT: PlatformInfo IS EMPTY ,YOU COULD GENERATE NEW ONE TO USE THIS CONFIG.

 Thanks to :